JGI-Bioinformatics/jaws/test/integration/end-to-end-tests/README.md

 * ThresholdFiles/template.json can be used to generate a corresponding threasholds file.

 ## Procedure
+Note: Requires python3.8.
+You can do `module load python/3.8-anaconda-2020.11`

 1) What I do is first write the tests (e.g. JawsTestWrappers/test_jaws_cmds.py).
 This will produce an autoQC file that is used for the GUI, but also creates an intermediate file, e.g. analysis.yaml.

    The tests can be run like so